MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 GROUP BY time_of_day
 ORDER BY count_delayed_departures ASC
 ```

-## Findings - prerequisit for understanding reccomendations
--

-- Friday saw the highest total delay times with Tueday being the lowest (Figure 6)
-- There are signficantly more departures in the afternoon than the morning (Figure 7)
-- 31.19% of flights in the morning were delayed, while 50.44% in the afternoon were delayed (Figure 7)
-- For every flight that departed late in the morning, there were 2.7 flights departing late in the afternoon (extrapolated from figure 8)
-- Out of the delayed flights in the morning, most are attributed to carrier delays, while delayed flights in the afternoon are heavily swayed towards late aircraft arrivals (Figure 8)
-- Late ac arrivals are the #1 cause for controllable late departues and have the highest maximum delay length of any delay, being the most detrimental advresary to on-time goals (Figure 5 and 3)

 ## RECCOMENDATIONS
 - Being that late_ac_arrivals are the #1 cause of delayed flights , AA should focus on